-However, various users note that Headspace has more voice options and fun animations than Calm’s more serene and calm nature sounds.
-People who are on the go also enjoy Headspace’s mini-meditations, which last for only 2–3 minutes.
+However, users note that Headspace has more voice options and fun animations than Calm’s more serene and calm nature sounds.
+People on the go also enjoy Headspace’s mini-meditations, which last only 2–3 minutes.

 Calm vs. Buddhify

 Like Calm, Buddhify has content for both beginners and meditation pros.
 However, Buddhify does not offer a free trial and has no desktop version.
-The ranges of sessions are similar on Buddhify, with sessions ranging from 4–30 minutes.
+The ranges of sessions are similar on Buddhify, with sessions ranging between 4 and 30 minutes.

 Although Calm offers some personalization, Buddhify allows people to create a wheel that contains their preferred meditation categories.